tylerhoskins/ticketing-platform/README.md

-# WeOn Ticketing - Code Test
+# Tixcel Ticketing - Code Test

 An event ticketing system.
 See more information about the [database](./docs/DATABASE.md), [backend](./docs/API_ENDPOINTS.md), or [frontend](./docs/FRONTEND_OVERVIEW.md).